Tyler Lockett Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Lockett is averaging 59.6 receiving yards per game in 11 career matchups against the Cardinals, 3.1 more than his receiving yards prop bet over/under for Sunday's game (56.5).
+- Lockett's 59.6 receiving yards per game in his 11 matchups against the Cardinals are 8.9 fewer than his over/under for Sunday's game.

-- Lockett has caught a touchdown pass against the Cardinals three times, and had multiple TDs in one of those games.
+- Lockett, in 11 matchups, had a touchdown catch three times.
+And he had multiple TDs in one of those three games.

 - Note: Lockett's stats vs. Cardinals date back to 2016.